 - When will Notice of Values (NOV) Mail?

 The majority of NOVs will mail in June and the balance will mail in September each year.
-We will not know which properties specifically will be in which mailing.
-Once mailed, notices are linked by year on the opening page of the Property Information Center along the bottom right-hand side of the web page.
+We will not know which properties specifically will be in either mailing.
+Once mailed, notices are linked by year on the opening page of the Property Information Center along the bottom right-hand side of the webpage.

 Actual dates of mailing vary each year.
 Only properties with that changed value will receive an NOV.

 - How long do you have to file an appeal from the notice mailing date?